unstoppabledomains/dev-docs/getting-started/glossary.md

 ### Reverse Resolution

 A feature that enables applications that integrate with Unstoppable Domains to show domain names where they would typically only show addresses.

+### Sandbox

+A controlled environment maintained by Unstoppable Domains for [Partners](#partner) to test their integrations before deploying them in production.

 ### Smart Contract